angela-d/simple-motd-for-debian-desktop/README.md

 ## Install

+### Get dependencies
 ```bash
 apt update && apt install figlet lolcat
 ```

+### Create the message of the day script
-As the user you want to see the motd upon each terminal launch, run [ie. run command separately for root, user, user1 etc; if you want all accounts to have a motd]:
+As the user you want to see the motd upon each terminal launch, run [ie. run the following command separately for root, user, user1 etc; if you want all accounts to have a motd]:
 ```bash
 nano ~/motd.sh
 ```